Executive Officer: Dr Kabilan Krishnasamy

 This committee operates in accordance with the UWA Principles for the Operation of Committee and UWA Rules for the operation of committees.
 Members must act in accordance with the University Committee Members' Code of Conduct.

-1. The Research Committee is a standing committee of the Academic Board/Academic Council.
+1. The University Research Committee is a standing committee of the Academic Board/Academic Council.

-2. The role of the Research Committee is to:
+2. The role of the University Research Committee is to:

 a) Advise the Academic Council or the University Executive on research matters including the University’s research priorities

 b) Ensure the alignment of school research strategy with University priorities

 c)Oversee those elements of the University’s Strategic Plan relating to research including higher degree by research (HDR), academic enterprise, research infrastructure, and engagement with research consumers, beneficiaries and end-users

 d) Oversee the University’s response to State and Federal Government, and international research policy frameworks, including for example the Excellence in Research for Australia (ERA) initiative

 e) Oversee the University’s governance around good research practice, including compliance with regulations and legislation involving research with animals, human participants, biological hazards and foreign entities and any other relevant legislation;